 - You are required to establish a second PEERS membership.

 - PEERS contributions are withheld from your salary.

 - You earn service under a new membership.

-When your full-time employment for a PEERS-covered employer ends, your benefits resume the month after your full-time employment ends, or when a new school year begins (July 1).
+When your full-time employment for a PEERS-covered employer ends, your benefits resume the month after your employment ends, or when a new school year begins (July 1).